 The Radio City Christmas Spectacular, November 8 to December 30, includes ice-skaters, dancing teddy bears, the amazing Rockettes, and many surprises.
 State-of-the-art technology and breathtaking special effects create a magical wonderland.

 Your shopping list should include a stroll (or skating!) in Rockefeller Center and up Fifth Avenue.
 Bergdorf's, Saks Fifth Avenue, Tiffany's and other famous stores compete for attention with artistic window displays.
 Made of Baccarat crystal, the symbolic UNICEF Snowflake shines at 57th Street.

 Grand Central Terminal celebrates 100 years as the world's largest train station.
 With dozens of shops, markets, restaurants (including the landmark Oyster Bar), and walking tours that reveal fascinating secrets, it's a perfect stop for a winter visit!
 The annual Holiday Train Show runs through mid-February.

 For laughs, head to The Stand Restaurant & Comedy Club, presenting top comedians like Artie Lange, Colin Quinn and Judah Friedlander.
 It was voted Best Comedy Club by New York magazine.
 Tasty options include chef-prepared dinners and drinks before or after the show.

-If you like a really big show, go west to the Javits Center.
+If you like a really big show, go west to the Jacob Javits Center.
 A season of great indoor events includes the International Motorcycle Show in December, the New York Boat Show in January, an International Toy Fair in February, and a Coffee Fest in March.

 Love the arts?
 Choose from a host of great performances at Lincoln Center.
 The 16-acre architectural masterpiece houses the Metropolitan Opera, Lincoln Center Theater, NYC Ballet, New York Philharmonic, and Jazz at Lincoln Center.